Flippchen/PorscheInsight-CarClassification-AI/README.md

 ### ToDo List
 - [x] Add ONNX support
 - [x] Implement better Testing
+- [x] Implement shap for feature importance
-- [ ] Evaluate feature importance/ feature engineering/ More data augmentation
+- [ ] Evaluate feature engineering/ More data augmentation
 - [ ] Try a deeper/wider or different pretrained model to improve accuracy on the more classes dataset
 - [ ] Implement new Architecture: One model classifies the car type and another model classifies the year of the car
 ## Installation